Canine Trade Group’s Decisions NOT Dominance Training Protocol

 Let me be very clear: Dog training is NOT black and white like this!
 Just because the methods that a trainer uses would not be considered “all positive” (Including head halters, no pull harnesses) and don’t necessarily rely on “treat training” does not mean that the methods involve harsh techniques, “Being the alpha”, or “forcing the dog to submit.”

-The idea that you can’t shower your dog with rewards, if you want a well-behaved dog is simply untrue: in fact, I’d argue that rewards are a pivotal part of a healthy pet-owner relationship.
+The idea that you can’t shower your dog with rewards if you want a well-behaved dog is simply untrue.
+In fact, I’d argue that rewards are a pivotal part of a healthy pet-owner relationship.

-In our human world, “no” is a fact of life, and it’s a fact of life throughout the entire animal kingdom, too.
+In our human world, “no” is a fact of life, and it’s a fact of life throughout the animal kingdom, too.
 There are some things you just cannot do, and when you do these things, there are consequences.
 Without a consequence, a dog has little incentive to avoid a particular behavior – and absolutely no understanding that this behavior is not okay!
 Ultimately, when you fail to administer a consequence for a bad behavior, you set the dog up for failure.
-He has no idea that this behavior is off limits, wo why wouldn’t he do it again?
+He has no idea that this behavior is off limits, so why wouldn’t he do it again?
 He’ll do it again when his urge to do the bad behavior overrides his urge to get the reward for the good behavior.
 This is bound to happen eventually.

 It’s about decisions, not dominance.

-What Is Consequence?
+What is Consequence?

 Change is possible!